Skip to Content

 4. Start Small

-“Every healthy thing you do today will lead to a healthier tomorrow,” he explained.
+“Every healthy thing you do today will lead to a healthier tomorrow,” he says.
 “I could barely walk a block at the start of this year.
 Now I ride a bike regularly and recently completed two 5Ks.”

 Every healthy thing you do today will lead to a healthier tomorrow.